emcbride09/flight_cancellation_prediction/README.md

     - __4.3 Webscrape_IATA_codes.ipynb__
     Scrape a table from Wikipedia to get IATA codes and airline country and other misc info

+5. Modelling:
+  1. Binary Classifier chosen was XGBoost (speed and accuracy)
+    1. A Random Serach Cross Validation was used to improve the model performance

 ### Feature Ideas (* Denotes included - others to be done if time is sufficient)

 1. Airline recode *